Dubai British School

-Dubai British School is an international school offering a British education to students aged three to eighteen, located in The Springs, Emirates Hills, Dubai.
+Dubai British School-Emirates hills is one of four Dubai British school branches owned and Taleem as a international school offering a British education to students aged three to eighteen, located in The Springs, Emirates Hills, Dubai.
 The school is managed by Taaleem, one of largest education providers in Middle East.

 The school was established in 2005, and is open to students from Foundation 1 to Year 13.
+The School has two campuses, its main one in the Springs community which has year 4 to 13 and a smaller campus next to Jumeirah islands for Early years EY1, EY2 and Grade 1, 2 and 3.
+The latter campus was formally a Amity early learning center and was bought by Taaleem in 2024 as a extension to Dubai British school-Emirates hills.

 Curriculum

 The school offers the National Curriculum for England, following the Early Years Foundation Stage curriculum, enhanced by WOW Learning in Primary and a wide variety of GCSE, BTEC and A-Level courses from Year 10 to Year 13.

 Student achievement

 The school consistently surpasses national averages in the UK for A-level and GCSE exam results.
 The A-level and BTEC students go on to attend top universities worldwide, including University of Cambridge, Johns Hopkins University, King's College London and University of Tokyo.

 Rating and accreditation

 DBS' performance is rated Outstanding by the KHDA's Dubai School Inspection Bureau (DSIB) and by British School Overseas (BSO).
 The school is also fully accredited by the Council of International Schools (CIS).